w3c/verifiable-credentials/admin/CR-jose-cose-2024/Approval_request.md

 # Extra Note: Media type registration

-There are number of media type cited in the document.
+There are a number of media type cited in the document.
 These are not yet registered by IETF, and we anticipate reviewer questions as [on the CR transition request for VCDM](https://github.com/w3c/transitions/issues/587#issuecomment-1900562225).
 At the time, @msporny gave [an answer](https://github.com/w3c/transitions/issues/587#issuecomment-1902276576), referring to the discussion within IETF regarding [multiple-suffix media types](https://datatracker.ietf.org/doc/draft-ietf-mediaman-suffixes/).